-The Committee on Naval Affairs, to whom was referred the bill to retire Robert Smalls as captain of the Navy, beg leave to report as follows:
+The Committee on Naval Affairs, to whom was referred the bill to retire Robert Smalls as captain of the Navy, bey leave to report as follows:

-This claim is rested upon the very valuable services rendered by Robert Smalls to the country during the late war.
+This claim is rested upon the very valuable services rendered by Robert Smalls to This claim is rested upon the very valuable services rendered by Robert Smalls to the country during the late war.
 The record of these has been very carefully investigated, and portions of it are appended, as exhibits, to this report.
 They show a degree of courage, well directed by intelligence and patriotism, of which the nation may well be proud, but which for twenty years has been wholly unrecognized by it.
 The following is a succinct statement and outline of them:

-On May 13, 1862, the Confederate steamboat Planter, the special dispatch boat of General Ripley, the Confederate post commander at Charleston, S. C., was taken by Robert Smalls under the following circumstances from the wharf at which she was lying, carried safely out of Charleston Harbor, and delivered to one of the vessels of the Federal fleet then blockading that port:
+On May 13, 1862, the Confederate steamboat Planter, the special dispatch boat of General Ripley, the Confederate post commander at Charleston, S. C., was taken by Robert Smalls under the following circumstances from the wharf at which she was lying, carried safely out of Charleston Harbor, and delivered to one of the yessels of